lisawray/groupie/README.md

 ## Items

-Groupie abstracts the complexity of multiple item view types.
+Groupie abstracts away the complexity of multiple item view types.
 Each Item declares a view layout id, and gets a callback to `bind` the inflated layout.
 That's all you need; you can add your new item directly to a `GroupAdapter` and call it a day.

 The `Item` class gives you simple callbacks to bind your model object to the generated binding.